 In my role, I help member associations better understand and communicate the positive benefits of women’s soccer, while also helping them attract partners and sponsors.
 We work to improve cooperation and communication between a FIFA member association (MA), its government, non-governmental organizations (NGOs) working in the country, other partners and the media.

 This work with FIFA has allowed me to travel to amazing places and meet incredible people in Jamaica, Tanzania, St. Kitts and Nevis, Grenada, St. Lucia and India.
-I’ve visited Home of FIFA in Zurich for an instructors seminar and now I can’t wait for the Women’s World Cup in Canada 2015.
+I’ve visited Home of FIFA in Zurich for an instructors seminar and traveled to the FIFA Women’s World Cup in Canada.